 - Invitees represent customers doing business or attending a social event in which there is an implied promise that reasonable care has been taken to ensure safe conditions.

-- Licensees enter property for their own purpose, or as a social guest with the consent of the owner with no implied promise of care.
+- Licensees enter the property for their own purpose, or as a social guest with the consent of the owner with no implied promise of care.

 - Trespassers do so without invitation or welcome and without promise that the premises have been made reasonably safe against the possibility of injury.

 In the event that a visitor sustains an injury while on someone else’s property due to unsafe conditions, that visitor may bring a lawsuit against the property owner.
-The laws and procedures of the state governing “premises liability” determines whether or not the property owner is liable.
+The laws and procedures of the state governing “premises liability” determine whether or not the property owner is liable.
 Based on the focus of the judicial procedures; the case may be determined by the condition of the property, the activities at the time of the accident or on injuries sustained by the plaintiff.

 Hazardous conditions and accidents that are often the subject of premise liability claims typically include: